Theodosia (1782 ship): Career

 Theodosia first appeared in Lloyd's Register (LR) in 1784 with J.Culingham, master, James Aram, owner, and trade Onega-Hull.
 Thereafter she traded with the Baltic and Flanders for some two decades.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Thereafter, John Gladstone, of Liverpool, purchased Westmoreland and other vessels to trade with India.

 On 2 February 1816 Theodosia, E. Wardropper, master and J.Gladstone, owner, sailed for Fort William, India under a license from the EIC.

 On 10 May 1819 Theodosia, Morrison, master, had to put back into Bengal.
 She was on her way to the Mediterranean but three days out of Coringa she had become leaky.

 On 16 March 1822 Theodosia, Kidson, master, was off Liverpool.
 She had left Bengal on 6 September 1821, Madras on 21 October, and the Cape of Good Hope on about 1 January 1819.